Pipeline System

 -> A wins (lower average)

-Default behavior: Computes the weighted average (sum of weighted scores / number of scorers).
+After scoring, the pipeline automatically computes the weighted average of all scorer outputs for each candidate (sum of weighted scores / number of scorers).
 This keeps scores normalized regardless of how many scorers are configured.

 Purpose: Select the winning candidate from all scored candidates.